 Another pathway involved in balance is the vestibulospinal tract.
 By receiving information from the semicircular canals of the inner ear, this tract activates the extensor muscles and inhibits the flexors.
 It originates from the vestibular nuclei of the brainstem and descends uncrossed through the anterior funiculus of the spinal cord, ending up in the anterior grey horn.

 There are quite a lot of tracts to get your head around, right?
 Neuroanatomy is certainly not easy, but with constant reviewing and testing the information will be cemented into your brain.
-A good starting point would be the following article and quizzes:
+A good starting point would be the following study unit.

 Pathways in the brain